In Mexico, campaigners fear attacks that have killed 34 - WTMJ

 Moments later, a car pulled up and two young gunmen wearing jeans and sneakers leaped out.
 One poured bullets into the SUV with a rifle.
 Another with a pistol went around to finish off anybody trying to flee the vehicle.
 The attackers then jumped back in their car and fled.
 Miraculously, both members of Valencia’s team survived, though they were wounded.
 Officials have made no arrests.

-Valencia, 40, is a hefty 6’4 (1.93 cm) former legislator who is running for mayor on the ticket of the former ruling Institutional Revolutionary Party.
+Valencia, 40, is a hefty 6 foot, 4 inch (1.93 centimeter) former legislator who is running for mayor on the ticket of the former ruling Institutional Revolutionary Party.
 The leader of a crime victims’ advocacy group, he also once served as mayor of his hometown of Tepalcatepec, near the border with Jalisco state.
 The local gang there has been fighting the Jalisco cartel for years.

 Tepalcatepec is so completely dominated by the drug gang that when soldiers and marines swooped in in 2018 to arrest its leader, residents surrounded the military personnel, demanding his release.
 The gang leader was eventually let go.